-The desperation for money has blindfolding many borrowers to sign sales agreements and transfer forms yet they are supposed to sign loans agreements.
+The desperation for money has blindfolded many borrowers to sign sales agreements and transfer forms, yet they are supposed to sign loans agreements.
 This bad lending practice is forcing them to lose their assets to unscrupulous money lenders.

-The story of Gubindi, a resident of Jinja who allegedly died in police in the area after reportedly failing to repay a micro-credit loan of 300000 Shillings he secured from Pride Microfinance Limited is a very sad one.
+The story of Gubindi, a resident of Jinja who allegedly died after reportedly failing to repay a micro-credit loan of 300000 Shillings he secured from Pride Microfinance Limited is a very sad one.

 Apparently, Gubindi died in police cells where he was detained after failing to pay a loan of 300000 Shillings he had reportedly secured from Pride Microfinance.
 Pride Microfinance Limited is regulated by Bank of Uganda.

 Unfortunately, the borrower died, and we may not hear his story about the stress, frustrations and depression he went through after securing that loan of 300000 Shillings.
 300000 Shillings may sound small but it is a lot to many Ugandans especially when one defaults.
 The implications of defaulting are such that the interest is compounded and the balance grows exponentially.
 Many borrowers are currently grappling with compounded interest and some have lost their assets in the process.

 This story is not unique to Gubindi.
 Uganda Microfinance Regulatory Authority is a regulatory agency with the mandate to Regulate, License and supervise tier 4 Microfinance Institutions and Money Lenders.
 These institutions include Money lenders, SACCOs, Non Deposit Taking Microfinance Institutions and Self-Help Groups.

 The Authority was established after the enactment of the “Tier IV Microfinance Institutions and Money Lenders Act, 2016.
 The key ground for its enactment was to ensure the lower pyramid of the financial system is effectively regulated to protect consumers of microfinance services against bad lending practices.